jupyter-book/jupyterlab-myst/docs/index.md

 jupyter server extension disable jupyterlab-myst
 ```

-By disabling this extension, it will not be possible to render unsafe expression results from inline expressions; the `MySTNotebookNotary` adds additional code that makes it possible to mark Markdown cells as trusted.
+The `MySTNotebookNotary` adds additional code that makes it possible to mark Markdown cells as trusted.

 ## Uninstall